yhkwon6658/UART-DEMO/README.md

 # UART-DEMO
-Demo code : How to use DE2's Uart
+Demo code : How to use DE2's Uart(with tera term)